Aime

-Aime (/fr/; Éma) is a former commune in the Savoie département in the Auvergne-Rhône-Alpes region in southeastern France.
+Aime (/fr/; Savoyard: Éma) is a former commune in the eastern French department of Savoie.
 Its most well known mayor was Pierre Borrione, who created the local ski resort and historical society.

 On 1 January 2016, it was merged into the new commune of Aime-la-Plagne.
-In 1972, the former communes of Longefoy, Tessens and Villette were merged with Aime.
+In 1972 and 1973, the former communes of Longefoy, Tessens and Villette were merged with Aime.